-What Is Lean Production
+What Is Lean Production?

-Lean is a term that is commonly associated to the Process Perfection, Kaizen, and waste elimination tools of the Toyota Production System.
+Lean production is a term that is commonly associated to the Process Perfection, Kaizen, and waste elimination tools of the Toyota Production System.
 Lean is based upon the book Lean Thinking.
 It was written by two professors based upon their observation and interviews associated to the production and process improvements associated to the Toyota production system (TPS).

 They make it quite clear in their book that the most important elements of the Toyota Production System are the establishment of a Flow manufacturing process with Pull production and pull supply chains.
 Although they do not talk about how to design or create a Flow manufacturing process, nor how to create the Kanban demand pull material system, they state they are the most important step in developing the Toyota Production System.